mongodb/specifications/source/retryable-reads/tests/README.rst

   - ``clientOptions``: Optional, parameters to pass to MongoClient().

-  - ``topology:`` Optional.
-An array of server topologies against which to run the test.
-Valid topologies are single, replicaset, and sharded.

   - ``skipReason``: Optional, string describing why this test should be skipped.

   - ``failPoint``: Optional, a server failpoint to enable, expressed as the